ch3n9w/dev/README.md

 ### Tmux

-1. all keybindings does not require prefix key, which can still be used though.
+1. all keybindings does not require prefix key, which can still be used though
 2. Ctrl-hjkl and Ctrl-q can be used both in tmux and vim for window operations.
 3. use tmux-continuum and resurrect to restore workspaces.
 4. If you get dizzy remembering shortcuts, just use your mouse.